A Tale of Two Cities

 Returning to the political theme, we can see in all his narrative detail that Dickens finds ample reason for the oppressed people of France—and of England for that matter—to rise up violently.
 The excesses of the French Revolution were terrible all right (though not as terrible as its aristocratic critics claimed, as Dickens is careful to avoid repeating the most hysterical charges) but they were brought on by the nobility's centuries-long reign of terror in both countries.

 He obviously does not condone the violence but he understands it.
 The sense of his most authorial comments seems to be dismay that the upper classes had not moderated their behaviour to allow a more gradual improvement to the lot of the masses of people.
-In the novel it's the seventeenth-century remnants of the medieval aristocracy who are addressed, but Dickens is really warning the Victorian-era bourgeoisie, who took over the ruling class positions thanks largely to the ousting of the aristocracy in upheavals such as depicted in the novel.
-In this, Dickens is the eternal liberal reformer.
-Correct the worst abuses.
-Watch what seeds you plant in the hearts of the lower classes, else your heads may roll on the next chopping blocks.
+The historical novel addresses the seventeenth-century remnants of the medieval aristocracy, but Dickens is really warning the Victorian-era bourgeoisie, who took over the ruling class positions thanks largely to the ousting of the aristocracy in upheavals such as depicted in the novel.

 But Dickens is also the eternal optimist.
-In Tale's personal story of love and redemption, which so annoyed me originally, he is actually showing the other side: with caring, the human heart may also develop its reasons for good.
+In A Tale's personal story of love and redemption, which so annoyed me originally, he is actually showing the other side: with caring, the human heart may also develop its reasons for good.
 Darnay repudiates his upper class allegiance to find love and family elsewhere—and to win release from prison at one point.
 Dr. Manette is returned to life by the efforts of his friends and daughter.
 The formerly self-interested lawyer Sidney Carton is led by his own commitment to a woman to make the ultimate sacrifice.
 A surprising number of other smaller instances of altruistic behaviour abound alongside the many large and small, vicious and vindictive actions in this tightly constructed novel.

 In A Tale of Two Cities, love (or kindness or goodness) doesn't exactly conquer anything.
 It's just part of the reality that also includes hate (or meanness or evil)—the reality that we ourselves create with our individual and group behaviour.